EleutherAI/math-lm/instruct_blogpost.md

 be used when interacting with users.
 If this hypothesis is correct, and alignment is largely about learning style, then a corollary of the Superficial Alignment Hypothesis is that one could sufficiently tune a pretrained language model with a rather small set of examples

-<span style="color: red;">I really dislike the name superficial alignment hypothesis, because alignment denotes a lot more than instruction following.
-Need to find a polite way to indicate this and use some other name</span>
+*I really dislike the name superficial alignment hypothesis, because alignment denotes a lot more than instruction following.
+Need to find a polite way to indicate this and use some other name*

 This hypothesis is plausible due to the compute differential between pretraining and finetuning, which is almost always more than two orders of magnitude.
 The LIMA model is able to achieve competitive instruction following with only 1000 finetuning examples.
 Prior works such as FLAN have used hundreds of thousands of examples.

 In this post, we wish to investigate the implications of practical tradeoffs faced when collecting instruction data.
 As you scale the size of your instruction tuning dataset, two things will tend to happen:
 1. The average quality of your training examples will go down.
 If you are scraping instruction data from the web, it will be noisy: filtering the dataset will require a human-in-the-loop.
 Given a fixed budget of man-hours for data work, you can only get a larger dataset by filtering less strictly.
 If you are working with crowdworkers, a fixed budget can get you a few expensive datapoints or many cheaper ones.
 2. The specificity of your training examples will go down.
 In our experiments, we focus on instruction tuning for math.
-Clearly, the less related to mathematics we demand our data to be, the more we will be able to find.  <span style="color: red">Again, this should be a separate dimension of scaling from data quantity</span>
+Clearly, the less related to mathematics we demand our data to be, the more we will be able to find.  *Again, this should be a separate dimension of scaling from data quantity*

 We train Llemma 7B on three instruction datasets, all reflecting different points on this tradeoff.
 These datasets are detailed in the next section.